-Information is presented separately in the Governmental Funds Balance Sheet and in the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances for the General Fund, the Special Purpose Local Option Sales Tax ("SPLOST") 2017-2022 Fund, the Local Maintenance and Improvement Grant ("LMIG") Fund, and the non-major funds.
-The General Fund, the SPLOST 2017-2022 Fund, and the LMIG Fund are considered to be major funds.
+Information is presented separately in the Governmental Funds Balance Sheet and in the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances for the General Fund, the American Rescue Plan ("ARP") Fund, the Special Purpose Local Option Sales Tax ("SPLOST") 2017-2022 Fund, the Local Maintenance and Improvement Grant ("LMIG") Fund, and the non-major funds.
+The General Fund, the ARP Fund, the SPLOST 2017-2022 Fund, and the LMIG Fund are considered to be major funds.

 Proprietary Funds - The City charges customers for the services it provides (water and sewer service), whether to outside customers or to other units within the City.
 These services are generally reported in proprietary funds.
-Proprietary funds are reported in the same way that all activities are reported in the statement of net position and statement of activities.
+Proprietary funds are reported in the same way all activities are reported in the statement of net position and statement of activities.
 In fact, the City's enterprise fund (a component of the proprietary fund) is identical to the business-type activities that are reported in the government-wide financial statements but provide more detail and additional information, such as cash flows, for proprietary funds.